EiSiMo/Backdoor/README.md

 ## Features
 * Handling multiple clients
 * Adding clients to groups and manipulate them all at once
+* Fully encrypted communication (NO FILES YET!)
+GENERATE NEW KEY BEFORE USING!
 * Executing commands with timeout
 * Uploading/Downloading files with progress bar
 * Zip folders or files
 * Capturing webcam pictures
 * Capturing screenshots
+* Getting and setting current working directory

 ## How to use
 The server uses a group system to control the clients.
 You can address them with their indices(0, 1, 2, ...) or with the